 He has taken a leading role in the compensation and benefits aspects of some of the most significant and high-profile transactions of the past several years, including the $130 billion acquisition by Verizon of the 45% interest in Verizon Wireless owned by Vodafone, the $68 billion acquisition of Wyeth by Pfizer, the acquisitions by Charter Communications of Time Warner Cable for $55 billion and Brighthouse Networks for $10 billion, the $38 billion purchase of El Paso Corporation by Kinder Morgan, the $25 billion acquisition of Dell, Inc. by Michael Dell and Silverlake Partners, the $11 billion merger of Burger King and Tim Hortons, Walgreen’s $22 billion acquisition of Alliance Boots, the abandoned $39 billion combination of T-Mobile and AT&T and the combination of T-Mobile and MetroPCS at a $30 billion enterprise valuation, the $5 billion sale of Sunoco to Energy Transfer Partners, the merger of Delta and Northwest Airlines, the creation of Morgan Stanley Smith Barney, and CenturyLink’s acquisitions of Qwest ($22.4 billion), Embarq ($11.6 billion) and Savvis ($2.5 billion).
 He also represents employers (particularly Board Compensation Committees) and executives in entering and exiting CEO and other senior-level employment relationships.

 Mr. Segal received his B.S. cum laude in accounting from The Ohio State University in 1980 and his J.D. from The Ohio State University College of Law in 1983, where he currently serves on the National Council.
-He also chairs the Pension Committee of the Women’s Tennis Benefit Association, which administers the pension plan for professional women tennis players.
+He is a Player Representative on the Board of Directors of the Women’s Tennis Association (the women’s professional tennis tour), and he chairs the Pension Committee of the Women’s Tennis Benefit Association, which administers the pension plan for professional women tennis players.

 - Winding Down Employee Stock Ownership Plans,